NJBLAGA/Coder_Academy_Workbook_T1A1/NathanBlaga_T1A1.md

 Web development tools are not the same as website builders or IDEs.
 Instead they provide web developers and users alike a tool for testing websites or web applications UI.
 DevTools allow web developers through a live feed to debug their code and alter inadequate concepts within their websites source code.
 More importantly developers can adapt their code to various platforms such as desktop, tablet and mobile and ensure their website can run efficiently and effectively on the various web browsers (Hill 2009).
 Web browsers have not only aided in the development of the internet but acted as a core platform in which the World Wide Web could flourish and expand to the technological giant it is today.

-<br></br>
-<br></br>
 ## **Question 4:**

 Ruby was created by the Japanese programmer Yukihiro “Matz” Matsumoto and released in the 1990s.
 Ruby is an open-sourced scripting language built for both front and back end development (Fowler 2020).
 Ruby is comprised of various data structures including; Arrays, Hash tables and Stacks.
 These data structures are used to access, organise and interact with data in specific ways depending on the needs of the user and situation at hand (Shapir 2020).

 ### **Arrays:**

-Ruby was created by the Japanese programmer Yukihiro “Matz” Matsumoto and released in the 1990s.
-Ruby is an open-sourced scripting language built for both front and back end development (Fowler 2020).
-Ruby is comprised of various data structures including; Arrays, Hash tables and Stacks.
-These data structures are used to access, organise and interact with data in specific ways depending on the needs of the user and situation at hand (Shapir 2020).

-Arrays:

 Arrays are ordered collections of any object.
 The list of items are stored in square brackets and separated from each other by commas (Shapir 2020).
 Objects can be anything from: